material-components/material-components-web/packages/mdc-textfield/README.md

 Similar to regular DOM elements, the `MDCTextField` functionality is exposed through accessor methods.

-##### MDCTextField.helptextElement
+##### MDCTextField.helperTextElement

 HTMLLabelElement.
-This is a normal property (non-accessor) that holds a reference to the element being used as the text field's "help text".
+This is a normal property (non-accessor) that holds a reference to the element being used as the text field's "helper text".
 It defaults to `null`.
 If the text field's input element contains an `aria-controls` attribute on instantiation of the component, it will look for an element with the corresponding id within the document and automatically assign it to this property.